Collège des Écossais, Montpellier: The gardens

 As he already did years ahead with the original thematic botanic garden he created in the University of Dundee, then dedicated to Shakespeare’s flowers, Geddes dedicates several parterres in that parcel of Mediterranean landscape to the Greek philosophers on both sides of an alley of cypress trees.

-So, more than all the garden is for Geddes the ideal place for practicing the wise conclusion of Voltaire’s Candide. « An active, constructive peace is the only one that can compete with war and its glory: action.
-Therefore, said Geddes, peace means an unending fight against disease and slums, ignorance and economic injustice, against deforestation and waste of natural resources; peace means, both concretely and figuratively, that everyone must cultivate his garden, » il faut cultiver son jardin…
+So, for Geddes, the garden is the ideal place for practicing the wise conclusion of Voltaire’s Candide.
+An active, constructive peace is the only one that can compete with war and its glory: action.
+Therefore, said Geddes, peace means an unending fight against disease and slums, ignorance and economic injustice, against deforestation and waste of natural resources; peace means, both concretely and figuratively, that everyone must cultivate his garden, il faut cultiver son jardin…

 The College nowadays and Geddes’ heritage in France

 Thanks to the Metagraphies non-profit, the whole site was gazetted as a ”Monument historique” in December 2013.
 Until then, the Cité internationale universitaire de Paris was the only students’ hostel to be considered so.
-With Metagraphies, Sabine Kraus has organised commented visits of the College on several occasions, in order to illustrate in vivo how « Geddes’ human ecology unifies Nature and Civilisation ».
-By Leaves We Live, Vivendo Discimus, Conservative Surgery, Think Global Act Local, the Valley Section,… by wandering through the actual site, everyone can see how « All these concepts are engraved into the form of thinking machines on the walls of the Scottish Pavilion, as well as modeled in the landscape ».
+With Metagraphies, Sabine Kraus has organised commented visits of the College on several occasions, in order to illustrate in vivo how Geddes’ human ecology unifies Nature and Civilisation.
+By Leaves We Live, Vivendo Discimus, Conservative Surgery, Think Global Act Local, the Valley Section,… by wandering through the actual site, everyone can see how all these concepts are engraved into the form of thinking machines on the walls of the Scottish Pavilion, as well as modeled in the landscape.